top of page

 Step 5 Decisions

-We encourage all parents to contact the school again in October to discuss any outstanding issues or concerns with the Headmaster.
+We encourage all parents to contact the school again in October to discuss any outstanding issues or concerns with the Headteacher.
 For the undecided we also encourage a personal tour of the school during the working day so that you can see us in action and decide if King Edward's is right for your son/daughter.

 Step 6 The Common Application Form/Parental Preference